YZhenY/peaceNotRelay/README.md

 # peaceNotRelay

-This is a bridge establishing interoperability between Ethereum and Ethereum Classic in a trustless, low-cost way.
+This is a bridge establishing interoperability between Ethereum and Ethereum Classic in a trustless, low-cost way, without the need for a relay to copy block headers from one chain to the other.
 The one-way bridge architecture consists of five main components, which are simply symmetrically replicated to get a two-way bridge.
 1. `DepositContract`.
 This is a smart contract deployed on the home chain by the `Custodian`.
 This contract serves the following purposes:
     - locking in deposits in home currency from users who wish to get equivalent tokens on the foreign chain;
     - locking in the `Custodian`'s stake in home currency, and slashing it when the `Custodian` is proven to have misbehaved; and